tindandelion/rust-text-compression/_posts/2025-03-19-optimize-encoding.md

 date: 2025-03-19
 ---

 In the [previous post][prev-post] I implemented a trie data structure for fast substring lookups during the learning phase of the compression algorithm.
 I also mentioned that there was one more place where tries could improve the performance: the encoding phase.
-It didn't bother me much then, but now I decided to bite the bullet and eliminate this inefficiency.
+It didn't bother me much then, but now I've decided to bite the bullet and eliminate this inefficiency.

 # The problem